study-groups/bioinformatics-study-group/README.md

 # genomics-study-group

 This is a self-study guide for learning genomic signal processing.
 Before we can learn GSP, we must understand the foundations of information theory and sequential sequence procesing- the fundamentals upon which genomic data science is based.
-Research is led by Rich Gorham, data sceince documentation is done by Cindy Brillantios, and I am the project manager who serves with pleasure. -Mike

 # Start here
 Information about genomic data science.
 Start with: